 These roaring waterfalls are a highlight of a visit to this region.

-Located in nearby Guachochi, these stunning falls have a gorgeous backdrop of forest and rocky outcroppings, as well as emerald green pools near the foot.
+Located in nearby Guachochi (a cute town), these stunning falls have a gorgeous backdrop of forest and rocky outcroppings, as well as emerald green pools near the foot.

 You can easily explore them as part of one of the many day tours Chihuahua has to offer.
 Driving here is next to impossible as most of the grounds are off-road.